-4.4.2.1 General
+4.2.2.1 General

-The RTP Header Extension for PDU Set marking can be used by an AS (e.g., MRF) or a sender UE that sends media to a receiver UE over RTP.
+The RTP Header Extension (HE) for PDU Set marking is defined in this clause.

+PDU Set marking can be performed by an Application Server (e.g., MRF), a sender UE that sends media to a receiver UE over RTP, or other 5G network components.

+NOTE 1: The handling of PDU Sets in the 5G System for supporting high data rate and low latency traffic is described in clause 5.37.5 of [21].

-The RTP Header Extension for PDU Set marking shall support both RTP Header Extension formats (i.e., the one-byte and the two-byte formats) according to RFC 8285.
+Endpoints that support the RTP Header Extension for PDU Set marking shall support both RTP Header Extension formats (i.e., the one-byte and the two-byte formats) according to RFC 8285 [11].

-If the RTP Header Extension for PDU Set marking is the only RTP header extension used, the endpoints shall use the 1-byte header format for maximum savings.
+If the RTP Header Extension for PDU Set marking is the only RTP header extension used, the endpoints shall use the 1-byte header format.
 If other 2-byte RTP header extension elements are used, then the 2-byte header may be used.

-NOTE: The headers are not shown with padding as this depends on other prospective extension elements in use, as per RFC 8285 alignment specifications.
+NOTE 2: The headers are not shown with padding as this depends on other prospective extension elements in use, as per RFC 8285 [11] alignment specifications.